đ Why Credit Scores Matter in Home Buying

-- Happens when a lender or company checks your credit as part of a decision-making process.
+- Happen when a lender or company checks your credit as part of a decision-making process.

 - Examples: applying for a loan or credit card, renting an apartment, setting up utilities, or opening a phone plan.